The MASA Story

 Each spring we have an Appreciation Dinner for our wonderful volunteers.
 We have a tasty meal, blessed fellowship, music and ministry updates.
 We also have a featured guest speaker, from one of our supported organizations, who shares encouraging results of their ministry.

 Each summer, in preparation for the EAA AirVenture, we rent 14 sites in the EAA Campground.
 A 40X60 hospitality tent and a smaller “Baggage/Security” tent are erected.
 Then the supplies come in - much of which is located in a rented unit near Oshkosh.
 Other items of equipment are borrowed and gathered at the Campground.
-From a plain-grass site with no water or electricity, we build our attractive and inviting Hospitality Center.
+From our EAA camping site with limited water and generator electricity, we build our attractive and inviting Hospitality Center.
 Several camper trailers (3 or 4) are also moved onto the site for some of our on-grounds staff.

 Speaking Engagements in local churches, small groups, service groups: 69

 If you are interested in helping in any of the above areas, we would love to talk to you more.
-Please contact Lee Smoll, 920.851.5337 or [email protected]
+Please contact Bernie Koszewa, 920.585.9800 or [email protected]

 UPCOMING DATES FOR AIR VENTURE: